arjangupta/EECS_368/README.md

 # EECS 368

-Selected notes and code from EECS 368 - Programming Languages and Paradigms taken at KU.
+Selected notes and code from EECS 368 - Programming Languages and Paradigms, taken at the University of Kansas.